Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: methods

 \subsection{Recruitment}

-We interviewed a total of 25 participants (Table \ref{table:1}), including 23 participants from three user groups in the Overwatch community: victims, offenders, and Discord moderators.
-Some participants fall into more than one user group.
 We recruited participants using a combination of convenience sampling and snowball sampling \cite{robinson_sampling_2014,biernacki_snowball_1981}.
 First, we joined multiple Discord communities focused on Overwatch and reached out to moderators, sending private messages to request an interview.
-After building rapport with moderators through interviews, we asked for their permission to publish recruitment surveys in their communities to find victims and offenders of harm.
+After building rapport with moderators through interviews, we asked their permission to publish recruitment surveys in their communities to find victims and offenders of harm.
 Some moderators referred us to their fellow moderators for interviews and invited us to other Overwatch Discord communities they were involved in.
-In total, we recruited participants from five Overwatch Discord communities.
-Besides, we recruited two facilitators for expert interviews from a training program the first author participated in.
+In total, we recruited participants from five Overwatch Discord `server' communities.
+In addition, we recruited two facilitators for expert interviews from a training program the first author participated in.
+We recruited victims and offenders separately through two surveys.
+In the survey for victims, we described our recruitment criteria as people who have experienced online harm on Overwatch Discord or in an Overwatch game.
+During the interviews, some victims referred us to their friends who have experienced harm or have been banned in the Overwatch gaming community, and we included them as participants.
+For the second survey, we did not describe participants as ``offenders'' or ``people who have caused harm'' since prior research suggests that people may not want to associate themselves with those categories, especially when there has been no opportunity to discuss what has happened \cite{jhaver2018view,jhaver2018blocklists}.
+Therefore, we described the recruitment criteria as people who have been warned or banned on Overwatch Discord or in the game.